 Want more information on how to respond to harassment?
 For tips on responding to online harassment, check out HeartMob’s resources and FAQs.
 Keep reading for tips on responding to harassment in other public spaces.

-“So when I get street harassed, what should I do?”
-This is one of the most common questions we receive.
-The truth is, there is no right or wrong way to respond to harassment because it isn’t your fault.
+The truth is, there is no right or wrong way to respond to harassment, because it isn’t your fault.
 Your response is a matter of personal choice.

-Before we launched Hollaback, we tried every strategy in the book to confront harassers directly – we yelled at them, scolded them, and educated them – but it never seemed to work.
-We eventually decided that our attempts to be a “one-woman street harassment education machine” weren’t hitting this issue at its root.
+Before we launched Hollaback!, we tried every strategy in the book to confront street harassers directly – we yelled at them, scolded them, educated them – but it never seemed to work.
+We eventually decided that our attempts to be “one-woman street harassment education machines” weren’t hitting this issue at its root.
 To end street harassment, we had to change the culture that made it acceptable to begin with.
-History shows that cultural shifts start with people coming forward to boldly share their stories, and story by story, we’ve been building the case for why street harassment matters since 2005.
+Cultural shifts start with people coming forward to boldly share their stories, and story by story we’ve been building the case since 2005 for why street harassment – and harassment in all public spaces – matters.

-According to StopViolenceAgainstWomen.org street harassment is quite simply, “unwelcome or unwanted verbal, non-verbal, physical or visual conduct based on sex or of a sexual nature which occurs with the purpose or effect of violating the dignity of a person.”
+According to The Advocates for Human Rights, street harassment is, quite simply, “unwelcome or unwanted verbal, non-verbal, physical or visual conduct based on sex or of a sexual nature which occurs with the purpose or effect of violating the dignity of a person.”